District Health Mitigation Plan

-- Disinfection will be performed with the use of a disinfectant that is safe, low odor, and not a respiratory irritant.
+- Disinfection will be performed with the use of a disinfectant that is safe, low odor, and a non-respiratory irritant.

-- Disinfectant and paper towels will be available in every classroom and learning space.
+- Disinfectant and paper towels will be available for every classroom and learning space.

 - Where possible, high-touch surfaces will be reduced.
 For example, doors will be left open during passing periods so students won't have to touch the door handle.

-- Frequently touched surfaces and/or shared objects in classrooms and common areas will be wiped down daily using approved products.
+- Frequently touched surfaces and/or shared objects in classrooms and common areas are encouraged to be wiped down daily using approved products.

-- Bathrooms will receive frequent cleaning and disinfection.
+- Bathrooms will receive daily cleaning and disinfection.

 - Safe and correct use and storage of cleaning and disinfection products, including storing and using products away from children, and allowing adequate ventilation when products are used.

 - Water bottle filling stations are available on school campuses.
-Drinking from water fountains will be allowed, but use of water bottles are preferred.
+Drinking from water fountains is allowed, but use of water bottles are preferred.

 - Staff who are responsible for cleaning and disinfecting will be trained how to use disinfectants safely and effectively.